seleniumbase/SeleniumBase/README.md

     brew install git
     brew update

+(WINDOWS users: Skip the Homebrew part and just [download Git here](http://git-scm.com/download).)

 [MySQL](http://www.mysql.com/)

+(NOTE: If you're using this test framework from a local development machine and don't plan on writing to the MySQL DB from your local test runs, you can skip this step.)

     brew install MySQL

 That installs the MySQL library so that you can use db commands in your code.
-To make that useful, you'll want to have a MySQL DB that you can connect to, and you'll want to put your credentials in the mysql_conf.py file in the test_framework/core folder to access your DB from your tests.
-You'll also want to add the necessary tables, so to get you started, use the testcaserepository.sql file from the test_framework/core folder.
+To make that useful, you'll want to have a MySQL DB that you can connect to.
+You'll also want to use the testcaserepository.sql file from the test_framework/core folder to add the necessary tables.

+(WINDOWS users: [Download MySQL here](http://dev.mysql.com/downloads/windows/).
+If you want a visual tool to help make your MySQL life easier, [try MySQL Workbench](http://dev.mysql.com/downloads/workbench/).)

 [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/)